chef-boneyard/erchef/README.md

    changes being pulled in, you may need to make a larger version bump to conform with [semver](http://semver.org/).

+You can trigger a commit of the updated `rebar.config.lock` file and `rel/reltool.config` along with a formatted summary of changes in the deps using the following rebar command provided by the [rebar_lock_deps_plugin][] (and already included in erchef deps):

+    rebar commit-release

+If this is a known good build, you can generate a standard tag based on the version found in `rel/reltool.config` like so:

+    rebar tag-release

 The changes made by `prepare_release` can be pushed to a feature branch for integration testing prior to merging to master.

+[rebar_lock_deps_plugin]: https://github.com/seth/rebar_lock_deps_plugin/
 [lager]: https://github.com/basho/lager
 [rebar_lock_deps_plugin]: https://github.com/seth/rebar_lock_deps_plugin/
 [sqerl]: https://github.com/opscode/sqerl